ska-sa/mkat-tango/README.rst

 --------------------------

 The actual MeerKAT antenna positioner (AP) devices have KATCP interfaces.
-To aid testing and development of the MeerKAT CAM (i.e TM) system, fairly a fairly detailed simulator that exposes the same KATCP interface as the actual harware was developed.
-Most of the simulation logic live in a standalone model class (:class:`katproxy.sim.mkat_ap.MkatApModel`), with the KATCP interface being provided by a fairly simple class that calls into the model.
+To aid testing and development of the MeerKAT CAM (i.e TM) system, a fairly detailed simulator that mimics the MKAT AP behaviour and exposes a TANGO interface was developed.

-The :mod:`mkat_tango.simulators.mkat_ap_tango` module imports `MkatApModel`, and provides it with a TANGO interface instead.

 Translators